Record Lathe, Pt.1

 With the advent of the CD in the 80s and 90s record lathes have become more and more rare and the recent resurgence in the popularity of vinyl records has made them extremely expensive.
 Not to mention that most of them are incredibly big and heavy, so it’s not really something you can just put into your living room.

-There are some cheaper records lathes available, but those were usually designed for dictation from the days before tape machines became available and offer rather poor, and mono only, sound quality.
+There are some cheaper records lathes available, but those were usually designed for dictation, from the days before tape machines became available, and offer rather poor, and mono only, sound quality.

 Also, where is the fun in just buying something if you can spend months of work building a possibly inferior version yourself?